 The HALC conducts inspections of all public housing units on an annual basis.
 If there are problems in the unit, the HALC may do more inspections as necessary.
-You will always be notified in advance, in accordance with your lease agreement.
-Section 8 units are biennially inspected.
+You will always be notified in advance, in accordance with your lease agreement, unless it is an emergency.

 Pets are allowed, with some restrictions.
 Please review the Resident Handbook for guidelines as to the types of pets allowed and size limitations.
 There is also an additional Pet Deposit required and in some cases, an additional monthly charge.
 Your Property Manager can help answer any further questions you may have.

 Any changes in a family size will most likely affect your rent.
 All changes in income and family composition must be reported to the HALC.
 After reviewing the changes, any adjustments to your rent will be made in accordance with HALC policy.

 All additions to the household must be done in accordance with HALC Policy.
 Please discuss this with your Property manager as they will also get you the necessary paperwork needed to do so.

 Please discuss this with you Property Manager as there are guidelines in our Guest Pass Policy that apply to this.

 The HALC is required by federal regulations to review each participant, in all programs, on a yearly basis.
 The re-examination is done to make sure that the correct amount of rent is being charged based on the actual income of all adults in the household and that the size of the home is correct for the number of family members residing in it.
 It is imperative that you follow the directions in the letter in the time frame given.
 Failure to do so can lead to disqualification from the program you are participating in.